-In the template development process of AnQi CMS, handling single quotes, double quotes, and other special characters in content is a common requirement, especially in ensuring the correct display of the page and preventing security issues.The template engine of Anqi CMS (similar to Django syntax) provides a set of intelligent and secure mechanisms when handling these characters, allowing us to flexibly control the display of content.
+During the template development process of AnQi CMS, handling single quotes, double quotes, and other special characters in the content is a common requirement, especially in ensuring the correct display of the page and preventing security issues.The Anqi CMS template engine (similar to Django syntax) provides a smart and secure mechanism when handling these characters, allowing us to flexibly control the display of content.

-This default escaping behavior is very useful in most cases, it ensures that the text content we retrieve from the database, whether it is a title, introduction, or other plain text field, can be displayed safely on the web page without causing layout chaos or security vulnerabilities.
+This default escaping behavior is very useful in most cases, it ensures that the text content we extract from the database, whether it is a title, summary, or other plain text field, can be safely displayed on the web page without causing layout errors or security vulnerabilities.

-When is it necessary to explicitly unescape: usesafeFilter
+When do you need to explicitly unescape: usesafeFilter

-However, in certain specific scenarios, we may need to output the "original" content containing HTML tags, such as the detailed content of articles, or the图文排版 edited through a rich text editor.
-If these contents are also escaped, then all<p>/<img>/<strong>All tags will be displayed as plain text, rather than being parsed by the browser as corresponding styles and structures.
+However, in certain specific scenarios, we may need to output the "raw" content containing HTML tags, such as the detailed content of articles, or the图文排版 edited by rich text editors.
+If these contents are also escaped, then all the<p>/<img>/<strong>Tags will be displayed as plain text, rather than being parsed by the browser as corresponding styles and structures.

 {# 假设archive.Content是从富文本编辑器获取的文章内容,包含HTML标签 #}